 Notice that the handler function contains an update of the function’s configuration — specifically, the LAST_SUBMISSION environment variable.
 We use to remember the time of the last submission and to publish only new ones to Slack.
 This is a way to save a state in the function without setting up a database.
 We’ll get to it later.

 serverless.yml: We are big fonds of the Serverless Framework.
 There are other ways to deploy AWS Lambda-based apps, all of them provide command-line options.
 Deploying new Lambda functions is straightforward using the framework.

 State in serverless?

 The serverless.yml file includes special permission for the function — to edit its configuration (lambda:UpdateFunctionConfiguration).
-This permission is needed because the handler function is updating the environment variable LAST_SUBMISSION.
+The permission is needed because the handler function is updating the environment variable LAST_SUBMISSION.
 The Resource field can be calculated using the AWS region, the account ID (which can be found using this guide), and the function’s name, taken from the service field at the top of the file.

 This approach is indeed “hacky,” but it enables us to forget about setting up additional AWS resources, such as a DynamoDB.
 Since there is no way to save a state in a Lambda function today, this is an easy solution.
-While letting a Lambda function change its configuration (including its code) is a potential security risk — this function is triggered only be a scheduled timer and does not expose an external API, which minimizes the risk.
+Letting a Lambda function change its configuration (including its code) is a potential security risk — this function is triggered only by a scheduled timer and does not expose an external API, which minimizes the risk.
 However — setting one DynamoDB for all the Slack bots that you have is also a rather easy solution.